 - Small beads – Across the bracelets I made I used:

 - A clasp – one or two sided.
 Just make sure it goes will with your bangle – it’ll show!
-The copper one I made (and hope to post a tutorial one day!)
+The copper one I made – you can learn how to make wire jewelry clasps here!